vinceimbat/vinceimbat/content/the inward morning.md

 ## October 14, Friday

-In the previous issue, I shared that I am currently reading the book ***[[thoughts/living philosophy by edward mooney|Living Philosphy in Kierkegaard, Melville, and Others]]*** by [[thoughts/edward mooney]].
+In the previous issue, I shared that I am currently reading the book ***[[thoughts/living philosophy by edward mooney|Living Philosphy in Kierkegaard, Melville, and Others]]*** by [[edward mooney]].
 Mooney is a student of Henry Bugbee, and I am currently reading him as the focal point from where I shall trace my philosophical family tree.

 The book is a delightful collection of essays, relatively short in length, poetically delivered, and yet philosophical in the subject.
 I love this word Mooney uses—living philosophy.
 Here's how he defines it: